 Unitest's SAC-SINGLAS accredited lab calibrates the full Amprobe multimeter range, alongside Fluke Industrial and other brands, so multi-brand fleets can be calibrated through a single provider with consistent documentation.

-Understanding the calibration process itself helps explain why it catches problems that normal use can't.
-A proper calibration compares your Amprobe multimeter's readings against a reference standard — an instrument with a known, tightly controlled accuracy that is itself traceable through a chain of higher-order references back to national metrology standards.
-The calibration technician applies known voltage, current, and resistance values across multiple points spanning the meter's operating range, records the meter's readings against each known value, and calculates the deviation at each point.
-If the deviation falls within the manufacturer's stated accuracy specification, the meter passes and receives a certificate documenting the as-found readings.
-If it falls outside specification, this is flagged, and depending on the meter design, some instruments can be adjusted back within tolerance while others are reported as out-of-tolerance for the user to decide whether to continue using, repair, or replace.
+Understanding the process itself helps explain why it catches problems normal use can't.
+A proper calibration compares your Amprobe multimeter's readings against a reference standard, an instrument with known, tightly controlled accuracy that is itself traceable through a chain of higher-order references back to national metrology standards.
+The technician applies known voltage, current, and resistance values across multiple points spanning the meter's range, records the readings against each known value, and calculates the deviation at each point.
+If deviation falls within the manufacturer's stated accuracy, the meter passes and receives a certificate documenting the as-found readings; if it falls outside specification, some instruments can be adjusted back within tolerance while others are reported out-of-tolerance for the user to repair or replace.
+This as-found/as-left documentation is valuable beyond a simple pass or fail: it shows the direction and rate of drift over successive calibrations, helping you anticipate when a meter is approaching the end of its reliable service life before it actually fails a calibration outright.

 For a single multimeter, remembering an annual calibration date is manageable.
-For a fleet of five, ten, or more instruments across a team, relying on individual memory is where calibration schedules quietly break down — a unit gets missed, falls out of certification, and nobody notices until an audit or a client documentation request surfaces the gap.
-A simple tracking approach — even a basic spreadsheet listing each meter's serial number, last calibration date, and next due date — closes this gap.
-Some Singapore facilities and contracting firms stagger their fleet's calibration dates deliberately across the year rather than sending every instrument in at once, which avoids the operational disruption of the whole team being without their primary meter simultaneously, and smooths out the annual calibration cost rather than concentrating it in one billing period.
+For a team of five, ten, or more instruments, relying on individual memory is where schedules quietly break down: a unit gets missed, falls out of certification, and nobody notices until an audit or client documentation request surfaces the gap.
+A simple tracking sheet, listing each meter's serial number, last calibration date, and next due date, closes this gap, and assigning clear ownership to one person (a workshop supervisor, facilities lead, or QA coordinator) is far more reliable than leaving it to each technician.
+Staggering the fleet's calibration dates across the year, rather than sending every instrument in at once, avoids the whole team being without their primary meter simultaneously and smooths out the annual cost.
+It's also worth keeping a simple usage and incident log alongside the certificates: note the date and nature of any drop, overload, or suspected damage, even if the meter kept working afterward.
+This justifies an out-of-cycle calibration request and, for teams operating under ISO 9001, is often already part of the required calibration management procedure.
+Finally, not every out-of-tolerance result is worth correcting.
+A meter that needs increasingly large adjustments at each cycle, or has visible physical damage, is signalling that replacement is the safer and ultimately cheaper choice once that pattern is established.

 An Amprobe multimeter is only as trustworthy as its most recent calibration.
 Component drift is invisible in normal use, accelerated by Singapore's temperature swings and humidity, and can silently compromise every measurement taken with a meter that still "looks fine."
-Annual calibration, careful lead and fuse maintenance, and sensible storage practices are the low-effort habits that keep your meter's readings defensible year-round.
+Annual calibration, careful lead and fuse maintenance, and sensible storage are the low-effort habits that keep your meter's readings defensible year-round.
 To schedule calibration for your Amprobe fleet, contact our team or learn more about our SAC-SINGLAS calibration service.

 How often should an Amprobe multimeter be calibrated?